Celdama/tic_tac_toe_JS/thinking.md

-# Store the gameboard inside of a Gameboard Object (MODULE)
+# Store the gameboard inside of a Gameboard Object (MODULE) DONE